AntonioSena0/AntonioSena0/README.md

 ### Full Stack Developer (backend-focused)

-I am a Full Stack Developer focused on **backend engineering and APIs**, specialized in building scalable web applications with **Java, Spring Boot, and well-structured architectures**.
-I have hands-on experience developing **complete systems**, from database modeling to user interface, applying software engineering best practices, layered architecture, security with Spring Security, and containerization with Docker.
+Hello, I'm Antonio.
+I am a **back-end developer** in training with experience in **Java, Spring Boot, and Docker**.
+I enjoy studying the fundamentals and the "why" behind things, since _"frameworks change, but logic doesn't"_.
+I currently study at ETEC and build projects based on everything I learn, both inside and outside the classroom.

 ---